 It sounds paranoid, but it’s still worth doing.
 An RF bug detector can pick up radio frequencies from anything transmitting a signal from your house that shouldn’t be.
 This includes spy cameras, listening devices, vehicle tracking devices and more.
 It only takes a few minutes to sweep your home or office, and it’s easy to identify unwanted spy tech.

 If you’ve got sensitive, personal or confidential information to send or store, here’s how to keep it private.
-Simply get yourself an encrypted USB stick.
-This automatically safeguards your data from prying eyes, through encryption and tamper-proof technology such as brute force hack defence mechanisms.
-Even if you lose your USB stick, no one else will be able to access your data.
+Get yourself an encrypted USB stick.
+This automatically safeguards your data from prying eyes through encryption and tamper-proof technology such as brute force hack defence mechanisms.
+No one else can access your data, even if you lose your USB stick.